Role of aging in return to work and stay at work: a systematic review

 The aging workforce is leading to increased attention being paid to the health of aging workers.
 Reviews show that older workers’ health and well-being benefit from work participation in “good work.”
-This project synthesizes the literature on return to work in older workers to identify factors that help them stay employed, avoid reinjury and successfully return to work.
-The project evaluates the success of existing interventions and proposes new areas of focus.
+This project synthesized the literature on return to work in older workers to identify factors that help them stay employed, avoid reinjury and successfully return to work.
+The project evaluated the success of existing interventions and proposed new areas of focus.

 Objectives of the study

 - To summarize the effectiveness of interventions that help older injured workers successfully return to work

 - To summarize the factors that play a role in helping older injured workers successfully return to work so that these factors can be incorporated into the development of interventions